 You better believe I went dumpster diving and rescued those roses.

-My only guess that it was some lover’s quarrel gone wrong – very very wrong.
+My only guess that the discarded roses were the result of some lover’s quarrel gone wrong – very very wrong.
 But I didn’t care.

 There was an invisible tag on the roses.
 It said “To Aprille, with all my love. -God.”

 It had to be him.
 There was no doubt.

 While not inherently a problem exclusive to legalism, we Christians tend to think that God doesn’t notice us.
 That he is distant and can only speak through our daily dose of Psalms and Proverbs or through the sermon at church.
 And for people like me who were daydreaming in church and had a very hard time even opening the Bible, that means that we don’t see or feel God much.
 God doesn’t seem all that relevant.

 But that day, God didn’t just remind me of his unending love – he taught me an important lesson: